totiffany/totiffany.github.io/_posts/2018-05-10-Mother's-Day.md

 image: tiffany-hazel.jpg
 ---
 ![tiffany-hazel-1-2.jpg]({{site.baseurl}}/img/tiffany-hazel.jpg)

 It's been a little over a year since Hazel made me a mother.
 Around this time last year I was still recovering from her birth and definitely not getting enough sleep.
 So much has changed since then.
 Hazel has gotten so big.
 Brian and I comment on it every day.
 Where did our tiny baby go?
 How is she almost walking?

 As Mother’s Day approaches this Sunday I’ve been thinking a lot about how becoming a mother has changed me over the past year.
-Here are just a few of ways I feel I've changed.
+Here are just a few of ways I feel I've changed...

 I now know exactly what my favorite baby products are, and I love buying those things for other mamas.
 I never used to know what to give mothers at baby showers.
 The sizing of baby clothes confused me, and I wasn't sure which books or toys were age appropriate.
 I would usually get them a cute towel and bath products, which is a fine gift, but not as fun as some of the stuff I know about now.